Brad331/DynamiQ/README.md

 ![alt text](https://bradshacks.com/wp-content/uploads/2018/10/Include-DynamiQ.png)

-DynamiQ makes use of [ReaComp](https://www.reaper.fm/reaplugs/ "ReaComp"), a VST plugin by Cockos.
+DynamiQ makes use of and includes a copy of [ReaComp](https://www.reaper.fm/reaplugs/ "ReaComp"), a VST plugin by Cockos.